 Country: Unites States of America

-The train offers the iconic view of the Grand Canyon like no other.
+The Grand Canyon Railway offers the iconic view of the Grand Canyon like no other.
 The breathtaking cliffs of the south tip of the Grand Canyon and the desert land of Arizona makes one of the best traveling experience.
 The train itself is also quite exclusive.
 The passenger cars are vintage 1920s Pullman cars while the café on board dates back to 1950s.
 The 130-mile route is studded with numerous spots that make you gaze in wonder and awe.

 9. Belmond Grand Hibernian